meetalva/alva-design/docs/guides/create-library.md

 ## 1. Project setup

 Let's dive right in.
 Start a terminal and change to the directory you want to work in.
-For this tutorial we'll use `~/alva/` in examples, screenshots and screencasts but any location on your computer works.
+For this tutorial we'll use `~/alva-guides/` but any location works.

 ## 1a) Git initialization